How to mine Ethereum (ETH)

 How to mine Ethereum faster

 Faster Ethereum mining is achieved first and foremost by increasing the hashrate.
 The basic way to increase the hashrate is to purchase additional mining hardware.
 As previously mentioned, not all mining programmes are the same.
 Some of them, like Phoenix Miner, are faster and more efficient.
 But there are also ASICs (Application Specific Integrated Circuits) created for Ethash mining, which are far more efficient at Ethereum mining than GPUs.
-However, they are expensive and may become useless after the planned switch to Proof of Stake algorithm.
+However, they are expensive and may become useless after the planned switch to a Proof-of-Stake algorithm.
 That said, purchasing them is quite risky.

 How to sell mined Ethereum